hectorxlxs/valid_input/README.md

 ## Installation

-You can install input_tools using pip:
+You can install valid_input using pip:

 ```bash
 pip install valid_input